What the sporting regulations say:

 - Within these designated garage areas is one position - or pit box - where pit stops may be carried out during practice sessions, qualifying and the race.

-- Apart from drying or sweeping, teams are forbidden from improving the grip of their pit-stop position.
+- Apart from drying or sweeping, or by laying tyre rubber when cars leave, teams are forbidden from improving the grip of their pit-stop position.

 - Personnel are only allowed in the pit lane immediately before a pit stop and must withdraw to their garages as soon as their work is complete.